MattLaw0/YCSB/README.md

 2. New Properties
   _keytypelong_ (default=false) - if true, primary keys will be integer (long) values, instead of strings (e.g. just 22 instead of "user22")
   _proggersummary_ (default=syscall_summary.txt) - file name of the progger analysis file used for the Progger workload.
 NOTE: This should be located outside in the home directory, at the same layer as the root YCSB folder.

+3. Driver modifications
+  The CassandraCQLClient and JdbcDBClient were modified slightly in order to cope with the changes made to the Progger Workload.
+Essentially the insert statements needed to be predefined with a fixed number of fields (mainly due to having to define a schema beforehand) - the Progger workload generates a varied number.
+Therefore, as a simple workaround, the predefined statements were created with the maximum number of fields of any record (14), and if there were less than that many fields for a particular record, nulls were inserted into the remainder of the field.
+This is not ideal, and more sophisticated record generation should be considered in future that allows for varying numbers of fields and types.

 Previous repos
 -----